The-Braxeo/ssbu-less-lag/README.md

 Call it the InternetDog effect.

-This Repo is purely for archival purposes and will not be maintained.
+This repo is purely for archival purposes and will not be maintained.